nschoch/nschoch.github.io/_pages/apartment-loans.md

 ## ...or work with me
+I'm happy to answer your questions and help you build a strategy to finance your purchase or refinance of commercial real estate. <strong>It's free and you don't pay anything unless I help you close a loan.</strong>

-If you still need help, contact me and we'll talk about your needs.
+Contact me and we'll talk about your needs.

 * <i class="fas fa-phone" aria-hidden="true"></i>&nbsp;&nbsp;&nbsp;Call or text me (760) 201-6758
 * <i class="fas fa-envelope" aria-hidden="true"></i>&nbsp;&nbsp;&nbsp;Email me at <a href="mailto:nick@nickschoch.com?subject=Apartment Loan" target="_blank" rel="noopener">nick@nickschoch.com</a>